-1. Under no circumstances will I date someone who is married or has a partner.
+1. Under no circumstances will I date married or attached person.

-This also rules out people who have just separated, have been long term separated with no actual divorce on the horizon, and who are not over their ex.
+This also rules out just separated, long-term separated with no actual divorce on the horizon, and those who are not over their ex.
 You are not a buffer/emotional airbag.
-You’re not someone to pass time with while they figure out what they do and don’t want, and the moment that you involve yourself in any of the above situations, the person knows that they don’t really have to do anything.
+You’re not someone to pass the time with while they figure out what they do and don’t want.
+The moment that you involve yourself in any of the above situations, they know that they don’t really have to do anything.
 If they lie to you and let you think they’re single, abort mission.

-I should also remind about ‘lender awareness’ – do not allow yourself to be in a situation where you are sharing your man, whether it’s because you turn a blind eye to his cheating, or you keep letting him break up with you and then take him back once he’s got her/them out of his skin…which brings me neatly to…
+Also, lender beware.
+Don’t accept a situation where you are sharing your partner, whether it’s because you turn a blind eye to their cheating, or because you keep taking them back once they’ve got whoever turned their head out of their system.
+This brings me neatly to…

-When someone’s interested in you and wants a relationship, you know you’re in that relationship and it’s not ambiguous or a secret.
+When someone’s interested in you and wants a relationship, you know you’re in that relationship.
+It’s not ambiguous or a secret.

 And never, ever, ever, ever, ever, wait around for someone to decide whether they want a relationship with you.
 Don’t demean yourself!

 Start as you mean to go on.
 Even though love is not there from the outset, there is no excuse for someone not to treat you with care, trust, and respect.
-It’s called integrity and decency.
+Integrity and decency matter.
 By the same token, if loving them means you can’t love you, always choose you.
 Do not erode your self-esteem by disrespecting yourself in a relationship.
 If you don’t treat you decently, others won’t.
 This is a fundamental part of having boundaries.
 If you can’t date with self-esteem, don’t date until you can.

 4. I will not continue dating someone who reveals themselves to be a Future Faker or a Future Avoider.

-Whether they tell lies about the future to get what they want in the present or they just refuse to talk about the future, if you’re involved with Pinocchio or you’re with someone who can’t see their way to making plans with you, cut them off as soon as this becomes evident.
+Whether they tell lies about the future to get what they want in the present or they just refuse to talk about the future, halt.
+If you’re involved with Pinocchio or someone who is too commitment-resistant to make plans, cut them off as soon as this becomes evident.